-Various measures indicate El Paso, and the State of Texas, rank below national average indicators, for example, per pupil expenditures, teacher pay, and Hispanic high school and college graduates.
+Various measures indicate El Paso, and the State of Texas, rank below national average indicators — examples include per pupil expenditures, teacher pay, and Hispanic high school and college graduates.

-To help the District 29 office create legislative proposals José has established the Citizens Advisory Committee on Education, which is focusing on: School finance; increasing graduation rates for El Paso’s students from colleges; strategizing to increase parental awareness-involvement; and advocating for more accurate assessment of student performance (SAT or ACT score based, rather than TAKS).
+To help the District 29 office create legislative proposals José has established the Citizens Advisory Committee on Education.
+Over the past several years the committee has focused on: School finance; increasing graduation rates for El Paso’s students from colleges; strategizing to increase parental awareness-involvement; and advocating for more accurate assessment of student performance (SAT or ACT score based, rather than TAKS).

 In the 82nd Legislature, José authored the following legislation:

 •Speech-language licensing: Changes the educational standards for licensure for speech-language pathologists or audiologists from a Master’s degree in communicative disorders to a Doctoral degree in audiology if the program is accredited by a national accrediting organization approved by the board.
 This bill allows current audiologists who have Master’s level degree to continue to practice.
 [Senate Bill 613]